ScNeverRain/ChinesePoetryGeneration/README.md

 test.py will generate the poem using these models prodeuced by the learn.py.
 It will take a user input file as a parameter, this input file contains the poem title and keywords.

-# learn
+# 1.1 Learn
 python learn.py YOUR_TRAINING_DATA
 ![image](http://www-scf.usc.edu/~jiaqigu/544/learn.png)

-# user input file format
+# 1.2 User input file format
 Every line will generate a poem, the first word is the poem title(what kind of poem should be generated), then is a list of keywords

 The last line is the "END" string

 ![image](http://www-scf.usc.edu/~jiaqigu/544/user_input.png)

-# Let's generate some poems
+# 1.3 Let's generate some poems
 python test.py USER_INPUT_FILE

 ![image](http://www-scf.usc.edu/~jiaqigu/544/test.png)